dborzov/sortable-challenge/README.md

 manufacturer: Leica, family:Digilux, model: 4.3
 ```
 Common sense suggests that in cases like this, `Digilux` is the appropriate name for the series of products and here the entry with `Digilux` as a `model` value should be ignored.

-### Stage 2: Deciding on the approach
-The following two constraints:
-* The primary specified requirement in the problem statement is to minimize the number of wrong matches (as opposed to, say, have the largest possible number of correct matches)
-* The space of the classification outcomes for each individual listing is vast: in our case it can be any of almost a thousand of the provided product entries (as opposed to, say, a yes/no type of classification problem)

-That mean that this is not a good problem to tackle with any kind of probabilistic or fitness function maximization-based approach.
-Instead, we will focus on identifying a set of yes/no criteria for each product that would be able to reasonably identify the listing as belonging to that product.